rgkirch/goto-char-timer/README.md

 ## Extension Settings

-timeout
+### timeout
+when typing the text to search for, if you pause for this many milliseconds, any text matching the string will be highlighted

+default: 500ms

+### charset
-character set to use for jump completions
+character set to use for jump labels

+default: abcdefghijklmnopqrstuvwxyz

 e.g.